Bylaws of the Friends of Claytor Lake, Inc.

 Section 1: Appointment of Officers

 The Board shall appoint a President, Vice President, Secretary, and Treasurer at the first meeting of the Board following the Annual Meeting of the Membership typically held each year in June or July.
 In the event that an officer resigns or is removed from office, the Board shall appoint a replacement officer at the next regularly scheduled meeting, or if otherwise deemed urgent by the Board or the President a special meeting may be called to implement appointment of the replacement officer.
+The Board may also appoint a President Elect who would assist the President during his or her time in office and who would then succeed to President.

 Section 2: Duties of Officers